Saturday, June 21, 2025

 When we meditate on God, we are doing something holy because:

-• we are opening our hearts to hear Him speak
+• We open our hearts to hear God speak

-• we are showing Him that we love Him and want to know Him better.
+• We show God that we love Him and want to know Him better.

 How do we meditate on God?